stephenemslie/greasebumps/README.md

 ## Content

-Each book in the series will cover a particular area of mechanical diagnostic: generators, vehicles, bikes, solar panels.
-Within a book, each page will guide the user through a diagnostic, or an action based on the results of that diagnostic.
-For example:
+Each book covers a particular area of mechanical diagnostic: generators, vehicles, bikes, solar panels.
+Within a book, the reader is guided through steps of questions, diagnostics, and actions.

- - Is the fuel tank empty?
+ 1. Start with a pre-flight checklist, based on Greasemonkey experience
-  - Add Fuel
+ 2. Ask questions to narrow done the problem
- - Check Spark
+ 3. Each problem section gives some orientation before jumping off to diagnostic pages
-  - Clean or replace spark plug
+ 4. A diagnotic page is both a page to learn about the topic, and to use that knowledge to identify or rule out a cause
- - Check ignition coil
+ 5. This jumps off to further diagnostics, or actions to make a fix

-  - Fix coil or adjust gap
+ - Books are intentionally small.
+Be concise.

-In each of these sections, there may be diagrams to aid the reader.
+ - Where possible, use diagrams.

 ## Style